 Hello, I’m Tara McCabe, Physiotherapist here at Body Works Sports Physiotherapy in North Vancouver.
-This is the second video in a series that we’re going to be posting each week to give you an exercise idea to help get you ready for ski season.
-Now a skier requires a lot of endurance, especially the large muscles of the legs so a great way to start to train these muscles is with the Wall Sit.
+This is the second video in a series of exercises to help get you ready for ski season.
+Now a skier requires a lot of endurance, especially the large muscles of the legs – so a great way to start to train these muscles is with Wall Sits.

 Another way you can increase the challenge is to start to work one leg more than the other.
 So getting into your wall sit, starting to play around with, can you lift one heel off without compensating somewhere else and once you can do that easily see if you can lift the foot off completely and balance on just the one leg.

 So that’s it; you learned to Wall Sit.
 Find more ski training tips here!